Password information and good practice.

 Staff Password Reset

-Online Password Changer enables those with Associate accounts or Staff who have not yet registered for SSPR to manage their network password from any location.
-It can be used when:
+Those with Associate accounts or Staff who have not yet registered for SSPR will need to contact the Service Desk.

 When to change your password